Pursuing Justice After A Personal Injury In Southeastern Ohio

 How Long Will It Take To Settle My Personal Injury Case?

 The timeline from accident to settlement or judgment differs considerably from case to case.
 If you have serious injuries, the negotiation process in your case will not begin until you have reached what is known as “maximum medical improvement” and you are released from treatment.
 (This does not include ongoing care needs for catastrophic injuries.)
-After that, much depends on if or how quickly your attorney and the other side’s lawyer can reach a settlement.
+After that, much depends on whether or how quickly your attorney and the other side’s lawyer can reach a settlement.
 If a settlement is not possible, litigating the case in court will take considerably longer.

 Schedule Your Free Consultation Today

-Our firm serves clients in Jackson, Ohio, as well as throughout Jackson, Ross, Scioto, and Pike counties and surrounding areas.
+Our firm serves clients in Jackson, Ohio, as well as throughout Jackson, Ross, Scioto and Pike counties and the surrounding areas.
 Call us today for your free initial consultation at 740-688-2164 or use our email contact form.
 We work on a contingency fee basis with personal injury clients – if we don’t collect a settlement for you, you don’t pay.